 Make-Up Work: Click the date you missed on the calendar for links to make-up work.

-As we begin a new semester in Biology, I would like to give you some updates and reminders on grading policies in my class for the 2017-2018 school year as well as some hints for success.
+As we begin a new year in Biology, I would like to give you some updates and reminders on grading policies in my class for the 2018-2019 school year as well as some hints for success.

 As many of you already know from your experience with previous science classes, grades in the science department generally are made up of three components: